The Carnegie Corporation of New York Oral History Project was a forty-year undertaking conducted in three phases.

 Phase Two of the project, begun in 1996, traces the continuity of many of these programs across the second half of the twentieth century and the Corporation's expansion into global funding strategies in the areas of peace, scientific research, and international cooperation.
 Phase Two of the project covers the period between 1966 and 1997 of the Corporation's history.

-Phase Three of the project is not yet available online.
-This most recent phase was conducted between October 2011 and September 2013 and produced 150 hours of interview, including a significant amount recorded on video.
+Phase Three of the project was conducted between October 2011 and September 2013 and produced 150 hours of interview, including a significant amount recorded on video.
 Focusing on Dr. Gregorian's fifteen-year tenure as President of CCNY the project provides a close examination of the growth and development of the programs and initiatives that represent the Corporation's philanthropic work, including its ongoing efforts to develop libraries and library resources in Africa, support individual scholarship on global topics, and strengthen civic education and immigrant integration in the U.S.

 Notable New Yorkers offers transcripts of interviews with ten influential New Yorkers, drawn from the Oral History Archives at Columbia.